You certainly read the page "The

 The former Belgian consulate, which we used as a classroom

-So it was necessary to rebuild the whole thing, bad luck for
+during the 3-months reconstruction of our destroyed class. | So it was necessary to rebuild the whole thing, bad luck for

 the school which was not supported by the Belgian cooperation any more.
 It's my